glassechidna/lambdahttp/docs/README.md

 and converts these requests into regular HTTP over TCP.
 It converts the responses back to the format expected by Lambda and voilà.
 Nothing new you need to learn.

+## What bonus functionality exists?

+Glad you asked.
+Since Lambda doesn't have the same level of support for Secrets Manager and Parameter Store that ECS has, `lambdahttp` fills in the gaps.
+If you set an environment variable named `EXAMPLE` to value `{aws-ssm}/path/to/param`, then `lambdahttp` will retrieve the value at `/path/to/param` and populate `EXAMPLE` with that value.

+Likewise, `EXAMPLE={aws-sm}secretNameOrArn` will cause `lambdahttp` to replace the value with the JSON secret in `secretNameOrArn`. `lambdahttp` also recognises `{aws-sm}secretNameOrArn::password` syntax, in which case it will retrieve the secret and populate `EXAMPLE` with only the value in the `password` key.

 [releases]: https://github.com/glassechidna/lambdahttp/releases
 [runtime]: https://docs.aws.amazon.com/lambda/latest/dg/runtimes-api.html